joinnextblock/protocol-attn/packages/protocol/docs/README.md

 2. **Define Content Preferences**:
    - Set minimum and maximum duration (in milliseconds)
    - Select event kinds you're willing to view (kind_list in JSON content)
-   - Create or reference a block list (kind 38988) via coordinate `a` tag
+   - Create or reference NIP-51 block lists (kind 30000) using `org.attnprotocol:promotion:blocked` and `org.attnprotocol:promoter:blocked` identifiers
    - All preferences stored in JSON content field

-3. **Publish Availability**: Your client will create and publish a kind:38388 event with block height in `t` tag
+3. **Publish Availability**: Your client will create and publish a kind:38488 event with block height in `t` tag

 ### Viewing Promotions